kbonna/ergodicity-experiments/utils/README.md

-This directiory contains core functions and helpers for generating ergodicity experiment simulatins.
+This directiory contains core functions and helpers for generating ergodicity experiment simulations.

 Modules:
 - `models`: object-oriented code for simulations